 The overarching context of this report is this: human influence has become a principal agent of change on the planet, shifting the world out of the relatively stable Holocene period into a new geological era, often termed the Anthropocene (Box 1.1).
-Responding to climate change in the Anthropocene will require approaches that integrate multiple levels of inter-connectivity across the global community.
+Responding to climate change in the Anthropocene will require approaches that integrate multiple levels of interconnectivity across the global community.

 This chapter is composed of seven sections linked to the remaining four chapters of the report.
-The introductory section 1.1 situates the basic elements of the assessment within the context of sustainable development, considerations of ethics, equity and human rights, and their link to poverty.
-Section 1.2 focuses on understanding 1.5°C, global versus regional warming, 1.5°C-consistent pathways and associated emissions.
+This introductory Section 1.1 situates the basic elements of the assessment within the context of sustainable development; considerations of ethics, equity and human rights; and the problem of poverty.
+Section 1.2 focuses on understanding 1.5°C, global versus regional warming, 1.5°C pathways, and associated emissions.
 Section 1.3 frames the impacts at 1.5°C and beyond on natural and human systems.
-The section on strengthening the global response (1.4) frames different responses, governance and implementation, and trade-offs and synergies between mitigation, adaptation and the Sustainable Development Goals (SDGs) under transformation, transformation pathways, and transition.
-Section 1.5 provides assessment frameworks and emerging methodologies that integrate climate change mitigation and adaptation with sustainable development.
-Section 1.6 defines approaches used to communicate confidence, uncertainty and risk, while 1.7 presents the storyline of the whole report.
+The section on strengthening the global response (1.4) frames responses, governance and implementation, and trade-offs and synergies between mitigation, adaptation, and the Sustainable

-Figure 1.1: Human experience of present-day warming.
-Colours indicated by the inset histogram show estimated warming for the season that has warmed the most at a given location between the periods 1850-1900 and 2006-2015, during which global average temperatures rose by 0.91°C in this dataset (Cowtan and Way, 2014), and 0.87°C in the multi-dataset average (Table 1.1 and Figure 1.3).
-The density of dots indicates the population (in 2010) in any 1°x1° grid box.
-The underlay shows national SDG Global Index Scores indicating performance across the 17 Sustainable Development Goals.
+Figure 1.1 | Human experience of present-day warming.
+Different shades of pink to purple indicated by the inset histogram show estimated warming for the season that has warmed the most at a given location between the periods 1850-1900 and 2006-2015, during which global average temperatures rose by 0.91°C in this dataset (Cowtan and Way, 2014) and 0.87°C in the multi-dataset average (Table 1.1 and Figure 1.3).
+The density of dots indicates the population (in 2010) in any 1° × 1° grid box.
+The underlay shows national Sustainable Development Goal (SDG) Global Index Scores indicating performance across the 17 SDGs.
 Hatching indicates missing SDG index data (e.g., Greenland).
-The histogram shows the number of people of the 2010 global population living in regions experiencing different levels of warming (at 0.25°C increments).
+The histogram shows the population (in 2010) living in regions experiencing different levels of warming (at 0.25°C increments).
 See Supplementary Material 1.SM for further details.